 African art > African mask, tribal art, primitive art > Lumbu mask

-The mask opposite is one of the stylistic variants of the white masks of Gabon, itengi , (pl. bitengi)with a subtly modeled face.
+The African mask opposite constitutes one of the stylistic variants of the white masks of Gabon, itengi , (pl. bitengi)with a subtly modeled face.

 Watch the video

-In early art, this Gabonese tribal mask was associated with the various secret societies of Gabon, including the Bwiti , Bwete , and the Mwiri ("directing"),the latter of which ranged in several levels of initiation, to which all Punu men belonged, and whose emblem was the caiman.
+In the earliest art, this tribal mask of Gabon was associated with the various secret societies of Gabon, including the Bwiti , Bwete , and the Mwiri ("directing"),the latter of which ranged in several levels of initiation, to which all Punu men belonged, and whose emblem was the caiman.

 Within this group "Shira" the Lumbu, Loumbu, Balumbu, settled on the coastal part of Gabon, and in the Republic of Congo, are settled in the middle Ogooue.

-This kaolin-bleached face mask, an evocation of a deceased woman, was exhibited during the dance named Okuyi .
-Classically topped with shells on which the striations represent braids, the latter extended here by two horns evoking the buffalo, this type of mask is devoid of the checkerboard scarifications, mabinda, inscribed on the face and which would be associated, according to some authors, with the nine clans that founded the Kongo kingdom or with the various migratory routes.
-Two-tone velvety patina, locally abraded.
+This kaolin-bleached face mask, an evocation of a deceased woman, was exhibited during the dance called Okuyi .
+This mask is topped with braids figured by striations, gathered in a shell, extended at the top of two horns evoking the buffalo.
+This type of mask lacks the checkerboard scarification marks, mabinda, inscribed on the face of most Punu masks and which, according to some authors, are associated with the nine clans that founded the Kongo kingdom or with the different migratory routes.
+Two-tone velvety patina, eroded.